Bill Cosby: Aftermath

 Cosby has repeatedly denied the allegations and maintained his innocence.
 In November 2014, he responded to a question about the allegations and said: "I don't talk about it."
 In past interviews that were made public, Cosby declined to discuss the accusations.
-However, he told Florida Today, "People shouldn't have to go through that and shouldn't answer to innuendos."
-In May 2015, he said, "I have been in this business 52 years and I've never seen anything like this.
+However, he told Florida Today: "People shouldn't have to go through that and shouldn't answer to innuendos."
+In May 2015, he said: "I have been in this business 52 years and I've never seen anything like this.
 Reality is a situation and I can't speak."

 In the wake of the allegations, numerous organizations have severed ties with Cosby, and honors and titles that were previously awarded to him have been revoked.
 Reruns of The Cosby Show and other shows featuring Cosby have also been pulled from syndication by many organizations.
 Twenty-five colleges and universities have rescinded honorary degrees.

+In July 2015, PAVE: Promoting Awareness and Victim Empowerment, a nonprofit group focusing on sexual assault prevention, launched a WhiteHouse.gov petition, calling upon President Barack Obama to revoke Cosby's Presidential Medal of Freedom (which Cosby received from President George W. Bush in July 2002).
+Later the same month, in response to a question at a news conference, President Obama said: